 Sune Gregersen (he/him)

-I am a descriptive and comparative linguist working as a research fellow at the Department of Frisian Studies, Kiel University.
-My research currently focusses on Wangerooge Frisian, a now extinct minority language of Northern Germany.
-My goal is to publish a grammar of the language based on a substantial text corpus collected in the 19th and early 20th century.
+I am a descriptive and comparative linguist working as a postdoc at the Department of Linguistics and Philology, Uppsala University.
+My research currently focusses on Baham, a Papuan language spoken in eastern Indonesia.

 On this website you can read about my research and find most of my papers and presentations for download.
 If you cannot find what you are looking for – or if you have any questions or comments – you are always welcome to send me an email.